Optical and near-infrared stellar activity characterization of the early M dwarf Gl~205 with SOPHIE and SPIRou: Stellar characterization

 We computed the age of Gl~205 with the \texttt{stardate}\footnote{\url{https://github.com/RuthAngus/stardate}}\citep{Angus2019} Python package which combines isochrones fitting with gyrochronology.
 The inputs of this code are the stellar parameters derived in Sections~\ref{SPIRou_spectra} and \ref{SOPHIE_spectra}: \teff, \logg, \feh, and the parallax from Table~\ref{tab:stellarparams}.
 Since we obtained two estimations of \teff, we tested both values to see if we obtain results in agreement.
 Using the \teff\, from SOPHIE spectra we measure a stellar age of $3.7^{+5.0}_{-1.6}$ Gyr.
 In the other hand, using the SPIRou \teff\, we estimate the age at $3.6^{+5.0}_{-1.7}$ Gyr.
 Both estimations are in complete agreement.

 The rotation period of Gl~205 is higher than that of stars of similar mass in the 4 Gyr-old open cluster M67 sequence \citep{Dungee2022}.
-Calibrating the gyrochronology relationship with this sequence results in an age determination of $5.2\pm0.7$ (Fouqué et al. submitted), within the error bars of our independent estimate.
+Calibrating the gyrochronology relationship with this sequence results in an age determination of $5.2\pm0.7$ \citep{Fouque2023}, within the error bars of our independent estimate.

 In other to know to which galactic population (thin disk, thick disk, or halo) Gl~205 belongs, we followed \citet{Reddy2006} to obtain the probabilities of belonging to the three populations, based on the galactic velocities of the star.
 For Gl~205 the galactic velocities are (U, V, W) = (49, 13, 31) \kms, computed using the position, proper motion, and parallax from GAIA DR3 \citep{GaiaDR3}.
 We found a $99\%$ probability that Gl~205 belongs to the thin disk of the Milky Way.